 We can retreat into ourselves or look within and resource ourselves.
 We might have to create physical distance between us, but we can choose to reduce emotional distance.
 We can view this time of cocooning as a reset, a growing pain, with something new and beautiful emerging both individually and collectively.

-If you like this post I would invite you to listen to my latest podcast episode below where I talk about this topic in more detail and to stay up to date with my latest news please join my community at the bottom of this post to receive my monthly email.
+If you like this post I would invite you to listen to my podcast where I talk about a range of different topics that I think you will enjoy and to stay up to date with my latest news please join my community at the bottom of this post to receive my monthly email.